Our Heirship Process

 Final Documentation

-Once the court approves the heirship, we help you obtain the final court order and update property records accordingly.
+Once approved, we help you obtain the final recorded affidavit and assist with updating property records to reflect the established heirship.

 Property record updates